Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/ReadMe.md

 ## Overview

 This series trains IT administrators and DevOps practitioners to leverage GitHub Copilot across PowerShell, Python, YAML, Ansible, GitHub Actions, and language-to-language conversions.
-Each lab builds on prior work so participants finish with an end-to-end infrastructure automation pipeline while keeping roughly 60% of hands-on time in PowerShell, 20% in Python, and 20% in YAML/Ansible.
+Each lab builds on prior work so participants finish with an end-to-end infrastructure automation pipeline while keeping roughly of hands-on time in PowerShell,n Python, and in YAML/Ansible.
 Participants will be guided to install the GitHub Copilot VS Code extension, follow the [Participant Quickstart](docs/Participant-Quickstart.md) for first-time setup, and then use GitHub Copilot to create and integrate PowerShell scripts, Python services, YAML configurations, Ansible playbooks, and GitHub Actions workflows.

 ## Prerequisites